NetBeans Selection Management Tutorial II—Using Nodes

 Next Steps

-So you now have a view that can display Nodes that expose some
+So you now have a view that can display Node

 next tutorial, you will cover how to enhance